 Jane is a community Nurse and has lived in the Borders town of Selkirk most of her life.
 Her late father, the Reverend William Gentleman, was a “Weel Kent” figure in and around Selkirkshire.
 Jane first met Allan when he was selling an array of stock, including gin, at the annual Scott’s Selkirk.
 Thus their love of gin brought the couple together.

 Now married, Jane and Allan have worked hard on producing their first gin together with their good friends, Dave and Susan Myatt.

-Dave is a former Artisan Sergeant of the Royal Electrical Mechanical Engineers. he left the army in 2006 after completing twenty-two-and-a-half years service. his wealth of knowledge and engineering skills have proved invaluable to the establishment of Selkirk distillery. susan is a qualified assistant Clinical Physiologist and is currently working at the Borders General Hospital. dave and susan lived and worked abroad for over 17 years before they moved to the Borders in 2001 to be close to friends and family.
+Dave is a former Artisan Sergeant of the Royal Electrical Mechanical Engineers. he left the army in 2006 after completing twenty-two-and-a-half years service. his wealth of knowledge and engineering skills have proved invaluable to the establishment of Selkirk Distillery.
+Susan is a qualified Assistant Clinical Physiologist and is currently working at the Borders General Hospital, Melrose.
+Dave and Susan lived and worked abroad for over 17 years before they moved to the Borders in 2001 to be close to friends and family.
 The couple are now settled and happy in Selkirk.

 A Little Bit of History

 Philiphaugh Estate is near the site of The Battle of Philiphaugh, which was fought on 13 September 1645 during the Wars of the Three Kingdoms.
 On that day the Royalist Army of the Marquis of Montrose was defeated by the Covenanter Army of Sir David Leslie, thus restoring the power of the Committee of Estates.